The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/skills-overview.md

 * Raid Buff: Increases the damage of allies within 15y by 6%
 * Uses a weave window
 * Stacks multiplicatively with other damage buffs
-* In raid boss fights use during the third GCD in your opener and on cooldown throughout the fight.
-Only delay its usage if your group is coordinating raid buffs.
+* In raid boss fights are used during the third GCD in your opener and on cooldown throughout the fight.
+Only delay its usage if your group is coordinating raid buffs
 * In dungeons use on trash and bosses do not save it unless trash will die very soon

 ![](/img/jobs/ast/astrodyne.png)